ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 such as:

 ```
-## bash will typically use the dirname command, such this it is equivalent to:  ./build.sh /usr/bin avr
+## bash will typically use dirname, so this might be equivalent to: ./build.sh /usr/bin avr
 ./build.sh "$(dirname $(which avr-g++))" avr
 ```